HISTORY & HARMONY PACKAGE

 DAY 2 Imbabura volcano & Community of Zuleta

-After a good breakfast we start our half day hike towards the eastern flank of Imbabura volcano across fertile farmlands on old cobblestoned roads and different trails to reach the pass of the valley of Angochahua at 10.000 feet above sea level.
+After a good breakfast, we start our half-day hike towards the eastern flank of Imbabura volcano across fertile farmlands on old cobblestoned roads and different trails to reach the pass of the valley of Angochahua at 10,000 feet above sea level.
 Box lunch will be provided along the way.
-After the pass, we descend into the valley to reach the community of Zuleta, well known by the hand embroidery.
+After the pass, we descend into the valley to reach the community of Zuleta, well known for its hand embroidery.
 Visit a local workshop and learn about this crafting tradition.

-Afterwards, we will continue to a nearby Hacienda for overnight.
+Afterwards, we will continue to a nearby Hacienda overnight.
 (B/L/D)